kyma-project/kyma/docs/serverless/08-02-expose-function.md

 5. Select **Create** to confirm changes.

-    The `API Rule {NAME} created successfully` message appears confirming the changes were saved.
+    The message appears on the screen confirming the changes were saved.

 6. In the API Rule's details view that opens up automatically, check if you can access the function by selecting the HTTPS link under **Host**.